marco262/my_wiki/README.md

 2. Make a copy of `config.ini.dist` and rename it to `config.ini`.
    1. Alternately, run the server briefly to auto-create it.
 3. Update `config.ini` so `host` is the egress IP of the machine you're on, assuming you want this instance to host external traffic.
-   1. If running on Google Cloud, use the "Internal IP" of the VM, not the "External IP"
+   1. If running on Google Cloud, use the "Internal IP" of the VM, not the "External IP".

 ### Caddy

-Reverse proxy that will automatically authenticate https with LetsEncrypt, to allow us to use a subdomain that's configured with HSTS
+Reverse proxy that will automatically authenticate https with LetsEncrypt, to allow us to use a subdomain that's configured with HSTS.

 #### Install